 A proper TCM diagnosis must be made by a professional, licensed acupuncturist.
 Acupuncture, herbs, lifestyle management, and food therapy are excellent tools to help patients cope with Seasonal Affective Disorder and depression.

-Dr. Dongfeng Zhou is a skilled herbalist and acupuncturist serving the communities of Margate, Coconut Creek, Coral Springs, Tamarac, Parkland, Deerfield Beach, and West Boca.
+The Acupuncturists serve the communities of Margate, Coconut Creek, Coral Springs, Tamarac, Parkland, Deerfield Beach, and West Boca.
 Call today for an Herbal Consult.

 - 中医内科学。中国中医药出版社。2007 年第二版。